 Meet the Collaborative Piano Studio

-The UNCSA Collaborative Piano Studio is made up of three graduate-level students led by Dr. Allison Gagnon.
+The UNCSA Collaborative Piano Studio is made up of five graduate-level students led by Allison Gagnon, D.M.A.

 Natalie was born in Anaheim Hills, California and raised in Sweetwater, Texas, and has been studying piano since the age of 6.
 When introduced to softball, she quickly realized that she had a stronger pull to the arts and stuck with her music studies, and soon began competing in piano performance competitions.
 Homeschooled from the age of 5 until high school graduation, she then graduated from Hardin-Simmons University with a B.M. in Piano Performance.
 Natalie was recipient of three awards while a student at Hardin-Simmons: the Clara Freshour Nelson Music Scholarship, Ruth Skiles Memorial Scholarship and the Kelly Nichole Scholarship.
 She is now attending the University of North Carolina School of the Arts to obtain her M.M. in Collaborative Piano.
 Her teachers have included Noreen Carson, Mark Puckett and Allison Gagnon, and a guiding light on her collaborative path has been Abigail Payne, herself an alum (2009) of the UNCSA collaborative piano program.

 Natalie was active in the Abilene Music Teachers and Texas Music Teachers Associations from 2017 until moving to North Carolina, and she is currently a member of the Greensboro Music Teachers Association and NCMTA.
 Natalie has collaborated in musical theatre, student recitals, choirs, both concert and jazz band, and "The Merry Widow" by Franz Lehár.
 At UNCSA she has already been active in chamber music and opera scenes projects.